josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/📼_Politicians_Gone_Wild/🛶_Flag_It_Yourself/📍_Postcard_List/🇦🇮_anguilla.md

 Archaeological evidence points to a long pre-European history, including early artefacts and later settlement remains.

-There are also known petroglyph sites, including Big Spring and Fountain Cavern.
+There are known petroglyph sites, including Big Spring and Fountain Cavern.
 Big Spring includes many petroglyphs, with rock ledges marked by face-like indentations.

 This matters because contestants may arrive with a map that begins when Europeans start naming things.